 Let’s look at Eve.
 She had received clear instructions on what she could and could not do in the garden.
 Not to eat from the tree of good and evil which sat in the mist of the garden.
 Simple, right?
-Then why did she choose to listen and obey the serpent, who clearly wanted and achieved to distort her view of God’s authority?
-How was he able to have her ear, when she knew the truth?
+Then why did she choose to listen and obey the serpent’s voice?
+The serpent clearly wanted to and achieved to distort her view of God’s authority in her life.
+How was the serpent able to have her ear, when she knew the truth?

 Why do you continue to listen to the serpent in your life?
 God has already given you clear instructions and the truth about who He is and the plans He has for your life?
 No one should be able to can come along and twist God’s Word, giving you a half truth and you fall for it, hook line and sinker!

 When God instructs you to do something, He isn’t keeping you from not having “fun.”
 He sees the outcome of your disobedience and the unnecessary painful consequences it will produce.
 Whether you understand it or not, God expects and wants you to trust and obey Him.

 Scriptural Reference Genesis 3:1-5